-A student granted permission to suspend before the end of $3^{rd}$ Week, will return to the course at the beginning of that term in the following year.
-A student suspending after $3^{rd}$ Week will return at the beginning of the next term in the following year.
+A student granted permission to suspend before the end of 3rd Week, will return to the course at the beginning of that term in the following year.
+A student suspending after 3rd Week will return at the beginning of the next term in the following year.
 In both cases, no additional tuition fees will be due, and students will only pay accommodation for the nights they use.
+UK funding bodies can sometimes provide interim financial support: www.gov.uk/student-finance-if-you-suspend-or-leave/getting-student-finance-while-you-suspend-your-studies.